Cultured Guru Logo

 Why Does Kombucha Taste Like Vinegar?

 Most people who try kombucha for the first time notice that it has a vinegary taste and smell.
 That’s because it is pretty similar to vinegar!
-Kombucha and vinegar are made with the same groups of microorganisms— yeast and acetic acid bacteria.
+Kombucha and vinegar are made with the same groups of microorganisms, yeast and acetic acid bacteria.
+That means you can turn kombucha into kombucha vinegar if you ferment it long enough!

 If you’ve ever seen a kombucha SCOBY and a vinegar mother, you’ve probably noticed that they look almost the same.
 That’s because they are almost the same; both are made up primarily of acetic bacteria that produce acetic acid (vinegar).
 There are slight color differences because the tea in kombucha stains the SCOBY shades of brown.